 Probation Revocations take all shapes and sizes.
 We represent people who are on probation for serious crimes and charged with even more serious crimes.
 We also help people who are dealing with their first misdemeanor offense and failed to turn in community service.
 Only you can decide what your freedom is worth to you.

 The complexities of probation revocations require specialists who are experts in these matters.
 Our firm represents clients across the state of Georgia charged with probation revocations.
 A revoked probation means the remainder of your sentence is served in jail.
 Don’t leave that question in the hands of a probation officer or a judge without having someone on your side.
-Hire the probation revocation specialists, The Freedom Lawyers.
+Hire the probation revocation lawyer in Marietta, The Freedom Lawyers.

 Schedule a Consultation on your Probation Matter today.